-This Labor Day comes amid the biggest jump in union activity in decades Judith Stepan-Norris and Jasmine Kerrissey - September 2, 2022 Here’s what’s different from the past 40 years — and what’s the same
+This Labor Day comes amid the biggest jump in union activity in decades Judith Stepan-Norris and Jasmine Kerrissey - September 2, 2022 Here’s what’s different from the past 40 years — and what’s the same.

 Elon Musk got millions in tax breaks to put a plant in Austin.
 Here’s why laws don’t stop these secret deals.
-Nathan M. Jensen and Calvin Thrall - August 6, 2020 Many officials may be simply ignoring them.
+Nathan Jensen and Calvin Thrall - August 6, 2020 Many officials may be simply ignoring them.

 Beijing increasingly relies on economic coercion to reach its diplomatic goals Gloria Xiong - July 23, 2020 Here’s why this type of retaliation may turn out to be more symbolic than powerful

 Who supports animal rights?
 Here’s what we found.
-Yon Soo Park and Benjamin Valentino - July 24, 2019 These two graphs explain.
+Yon Soo Park and Benjamin A. Valentino - July 24, 2019 These two graphs explain.

 U.S. trade negotiators want to end China’s forced tech transfers.
 That could backfire.
-Yu Zhou - January 28, 2019 [caption id="attachment_74894" align="aligncenter" width="960"] Under President Xi Jinping, a program
+Yu Zhou - January 28, 2019 The Trump administration has been highly critical of “Made in

 Detroit and Flint keep relying on private money to solve public problems.
 Why?
 Sarah Reckhow, Joshua Sapotichne, and Davia Downey - November 27, 2018 [caption id="attachment_80613" align="aligncenter" width="960"] A student holds a cup for

 Robots aren’t killing the American Dream.
 Neither is trade.
 This is the problem.
-Sarah Bauerle Danzman and Jeff Colgan - March 10, 2017 [caption id="attachment_55178" align="aligncenter" width="960"] Robots named Thunderbird and Cyclops lower a
+Sarah Bauerle Danzman and Jeff D. Colgan - March 10, 2017 [caption id="attachment_55178" align="aligncenter" width="960"] Robots named Thunderbird and Cyclops lower a